flo1met/TargetTrialEmulation.jl/README.md

 ```

 ## Citation
-The citation for this package can be found in the [CITATION.bib](CITATION.cff) file within this repository.
+The citation for this package can be found in the [CITATION.cff](CITATION.cff) file within this repository.